 The Threadripper 3990X is a highly specialized processor that provides incredible performance in a selection of workloads.
 Granted, not many workloads can take advantage of the monstrous core count of this CPU, but there are some specialized workloads like complex 3D animation or professional video editing that can give the 3990X something to work on.
 This CPU is recommended for the professionals who use their machines for actual work rather than casual consumer-level productivity tasks.
 Moving up to the Threadripper line from the consumer Ryzen CPUs is a commitment that needs to be considered seriously.

 Unlike the Ryzen 9 5950X and the 5900X, the Threadripper 3990X cannot be installed into regular consumer motherboards.
 AMD has designed a special sTRX4 socket for the Threadripper line and those motherboards are exorbitantly expensive when compared with normal consumer boards.
 This is because the workstation boards are extremely specialized, low production units that have tons of features and can deliver a lot of power to these monstrous CPUs.
 Speaking of power, you will also want a beefy cooler to go with that 64-Core CPU.
+For more information about these motherboards, consider checking out our Threadripper motherboard recommendations.

 4. AMD Ryzen Threadripper 3970X

-A Reasonable Threadripper Option
+Midrange Threadripper Option

 - Reasonable Price for 32 Cores